Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

- sync is measuring those of us who control themagic; balancing how much is karma #there's_a_price_for_every"-thing" just turning over a coin, or reciting a mantra,.; is /hacking|cracking|../ krishna never repeats himself; who doesn't? #churning i just invented a way to measure the /it?ching/ all the other players at the casino are actually npc$, like disney land, brick & mortar,.. cows will become small; machines that magicast grass into milk, magicast /moon|mars|../ into cheese (control physics; mv earth middle_of_goldilocks_zone) i just discovered how to scratch scratchies to get any prize
+ sync is measuring those of us who control themagic; balancing how much is karma #there's_a_price_for_every"-thing" just turning over a coin, or reciting a mantra,.; is /hacking|cracking|../ krishna never repeats himself; who doesn't? #churning i just invented a way to measure the /it?ching/; i know how to beat the observer paradox at it's own game all the other players at the casino are actually npc$, like disney land, brick & mortar,.. cows will become small; machines that magicast grass into milk, magicast /moon|mars|../ into cheese (control physics; mv earth middle_of_goldilocks_zone) i just discovered how to scratch scratchies to get any prize